Transparency and "The Pledge"

 Podcast https://podcast.kaffeemacher.ch/2018/12/29/kaffeehandel-und-preisfall/

-What does FOB, Direct Trade, Farm Gate, and Cost of Production mean?
+What do FOB, Direct Trade, Farm Gate, Production Costs mean?

 Podcast https://podcast.kaffeemacher.ch/2019/06/19/kaffeepreis-transparenz-podcast/